-Standoff over Trump border wall puts Congress in budget 'pickle'
+Standoff over Trump border wall puts U.S. Congress in budget 'pickle'

 If not, Manley predicted the government will limp along until Jan.
 3, when Democrats take control of the House and Pelosi likely becomes the speaker and promptly advances funding, daring the Republican-led Senate to reject it.

-Reporting by Richard Cowan and Amanada Becker; Editing by Kevin Drawbaugh and Leslie Adler
+Reporting by Richard Cowan and Amanada Becker; Additional reporting by Susan Heavey; Editing by Kevin Drawbaugh, Leslie Adler and Paul Simao